Subgame Perfect Equilibria of Sequential Matching Games: Introduction

 When the first offer $(p_{1}, q_{1})$ is made, $q_{1}$ has two possible actions.
 If she selects \ACCEPT, then she is assigned to $p_{1}$ in the outcome matching.
 If she selects \REJECT, she has to anticipate what happens after the rejection (see Fig.~\ref{fig:tree}).
 After $q_{1}$'s rejection, $p_{1}$ leaves the market because it has no other candidate.
 Then $p_{2}$ makes an offer to $q_{2}$, and $q_{2}$ may select \ACCEPT or \REJECT.
 Under the assumption that all workers similarly take the best actions by anticipating other workers' future actions, it is concluded that $q_{1}$ would be unmatched in the outcome if she rejects $(p_{1}, q_{1})$.
 Thus, \ACCEPT is her best action in the first round.
 In this manner, we can define the best action for each round.
 Fig.~\ref{fig:tree} shows all possible rounds, and red edges represent the best actions.
 The SPE of this instance then results in an assignment that matches pairs $\{(p_{1}, q_{1}),\, (p_{2}, q_{3}),\, (p_{3}, q_{2})\}$.
 Note that this does not coincide with a unique stable matching $\{(p_{1}, q_{1}),\, (p_{2}, q_{2}),\, (p_{3}, q_{3})\}$ under this preference profile. \end{example}

-Recently, a sequential game on a matching instance has been studied actively under various settings.
-In many of those settings, it has been shown that the SPE leads to the proposed-side optimal stable matching.
-This fact implies that each player can efficiently compute her best strategy by just computing the optimal stable matching.
+Recently, a sequential game on a matching instance has been studied actively under various settings~\cite{RV1991,APR1998,AR2000,AR2005,Pais2008,SW2008,HW2011}.
+In many of those settings, it has been shown that the SPE leads to a stable matching.
 However, such a characterization of the SPE does not hold in our setting.
 Indeed, the outcome matching of the above example is unstable.
 Moreover, we will see in Section~\ref{subsec:bo} that the outcome matching in our setting may violate not only the standard stability but also weaker stabilities such as \emph{vNM-stability}~\cite{Ehlers2007} and \emph{essential stability}~\cite{KT2016}.
 Besides, unlike many other models, the outcome matching of the SPE changes drastically depending on the order of offers in our model.
 We also see in Section~\ref{subsec:bo} that not only the matching itself but also the set of matched firms and workers may change, i.e., there is no ``rural hospital theorem''-like property.
 These distinctive features indicate the difficulty in capturing SPEs in our model.

 This paper studies SPEs of the sequential matching game from two different perspectives: equilibrium computation and indirect market regulation.
-In the first part \mbox{(Sections~\ref{sec:restrict} and \ref{sec:hardness})}, we reveal the complexity of computing the outcome matching of the SPE\@.
+In the first part \mbox{(Sections~\ref{sec:restrict} and \ref{sec:hardness})}, we reveal the complexity of computing the outcome matching of the SPE for a given preference profile and a given offering order.
 That is, we analyze how hard it is to predict the market outcome assuming that all the workers follow their best strategies.
 In the second part (Sections~\ref{sec:imp_qopt} and \ref{sec:imp}), we see our model from an engineering perspective.
 For a given preference profile, we consider designing an offering order so that the outcome matching of the SPE admits a certain socially desirable property, e.g., stability.
 Here we describe the details of each part.